 According to sproutsocial.com, tweets with hashtags get twice as much engagement as those without.
-For Instagram, a caption with a hashtag averages a 12.6 percent engagement over posts that don’t have any hashtags.
+For Instagram, a caption with a hashtag averages 12.6 percent more engagement than posts that don’t have any hashtags.

 Hashtags also can provide your business with insights on what your target audience is reacting to by collecting all of their tweets and posts through a theme.

 Curalate – a visual commerce software and marketing platform – conducted a study on how much hashtags affect a post’s reach on social media.
-After analyzing the insights of 20 brands and 36,237 posts/photos, Curalate found that the magic number of hashtags per post to be most effective was two while the overuse of hashtags – 20 or more for a single post – was almost as ineffective as the use of no hashtags.
+After analyzing the insights of 20 brands and 36,237 posts/photos, Curalate found that the most effective number of hashtags per post was two, while using 20 or more for a single post was almost as ineffective as using none.
 Overall, monitoring the insights of your hashtag usage can be important to the effectiveness of your brand’s reach.